Children and rights in Ireland

 Children under 12

 Where the Gardaí have reasonable grounds for believing that a child under 12 years of age has committed an offence with which the child cannot be charged due to his/her age, the Gardaí must take the child to his/her parents or guardian.
-Where this is not possible, the GardaÍ will arrange for the child to be taken into the custody of the Health Service Executive (HSE) for the area in which the child normally resides.
-It is possible that children under 12 years of age who commit criminal offences will be dealt with by the HSE and not the criminal justice system.
-Information on the powers available to the HSE is available in our document, Children in care.
+Where this is not possible, the Gardaí will arrange for the child to be taken into the custody of the Child and Family Agency (Tusla) services for the area in which the child normally resides.
+It is possible that children under 12 years of age who commit criminal offences will be dealt with by Tusla and not the criminal justice system.
+Information on the powers available to Tusla is available in our document, Children in care.

 When a child is detained in a Garda station it is the duty of the Garda in charge of the station to ensure that, as far as possible, the child is not allowed meet with or associate with adult suspects being detained in the station at the same time.
 A child may not be interviewed in a Garda station except in the presence of his/her parent or guardian.
 It may be permitted where there are very special circumstances, for example, where a delay in questioning would involve a risk of death or injury.

 Children being charged with a crime are dealt with by the Children Court.
 The court can impose a period of detention on a child.
-Where the child is under 16 years of age the child is detained in a children detention school which are managed by the Irish Youth Justice Service.
-Children aged 16 and 17 are detained in a child detention centre.
-However, the court can only impose a detention order where it is satisfied that it is the only suitable way to deal with the child and, for a child under 16 years of age, that a place in a children detention school is available.
+Children between the ages of 10 and 16 sentenced by the courts to a period of detention are sent to the Oberstown Children Detention Campus.
+17-year-olds sentenced after 31 March 2017 are also sent to the Oberstown Children Detention Campus.
+The court can only impose a detention order where it is satisfied that it is the only suitable way to deal with the child and a place in a children detention school is available.
+Oberstown is funded by the Irish Youth Justice Service.
+People aged 18 years or over may be sent to prison.

 Apart from detention there are also diversion programmes and community sanctions available to the court.